This section covers advanced SQL constructs that allow developers to build sophisticated, modular, and high-performing database applications.

 Definition and Use-Cases:

 Window functions (also known as analytic functions) allow you to perform calculations across a set of related rows, or a “window” of rows, without collapsing them into a single output row.
-Unlike aggregate functions (e.g., SUM
+Unlike aggregate functions (e.g., SUM, AVG) used with GROUP BY, window functions preserve each row and add analytical context to it.

 They are especially useful in reporting, analytics, and trend analysis, where row-by-row comparisons and cumulative computations are common.